vuejs/docs/src/guide/migration.md

 4. By now, your app should be fully migrated.
 If you're still hungry for more though, you can read the rest of this page - or dive in to the new and improved guide from [the beginning](index.html).
 Many parts will be skimmable, since you're already familiar with the core concepts.

-> How long will it take to migrate a Vue 1.x app to 2.0?
+> How long will it take to migrate a Vue 2.x app to 3.0?

 It depends on a few factors:

 - The size of your app (small to medium-sized apps will probably be less than a day)

-- How many times you get distracted and start playing with a cool new feature. 😉 &nbsp;Not judging, it also happened to us while building 2.0!
+- How many times you get distracted and start playing with a cool new feature. 😉 &nbsp;Not judging, it also happened to us while building 3.0!

+[//]: # 'TODO: update this with link to styleguide'

 - Which obsolete features you're using.
 Most can be upgraded with find-and-replace, but others might take a few minutes.
-If you're not currently following best practices, Vue 2.0 will also try harder to force you to.
+If you're not currently following best practices according to our styleguide, Vue 3.0 will also try harder to force you to.
 This is a good thing in the long run, but could also mean a significant (though possibly overdue) refactor.

-> If I upgrade to Vue 2, will I also have to upgrade Vuex and Vue Router?
+> If I upgrade to Vue 3, will I also have to upgrade Vuex and Vue Router?

-Only Vue Router 2 is compatible with Vue 2, so yes, you'll have to follow the [migration path for Vue Router](migration-vue-router.html) as well.
-Fortunately, most applications don't have a lot of router code, so this likely won't take more than an hour.

-As for Vuex, even version 0.8 is compatible with Vue 2, so you're not forced to upgrade.
-The only reason you may want to upgrade immediately is to take advantage of the new features in Vuex 2, such as modules and reduced boilerplate.
+[//]: # 'TODO: still need to see where this lands'

 ## Templates